molily/molily.de/_posts/2017-11-25-robust-javascript.md

 `try…catch` is particularly useful when it wraps a small piece code that is likely to throw an error.
 Wrap an API call in `try…catch` when the API specification states that the call may throw exceptions.

 `try…catch` is often misused by placing a large amount of code in the `try { … }` block.
 Often the `catch (…) {…}` block is left empty.
-This is not error handling, it’s error suppression.
+This is not error handling, it is error suppression.
 It may be necessary in some cases, but `try…catch` is most useful for catching specific exceptions.

 ### Throwing and catching exceptions programmatically